-The board continues to focus on maintaining sustained strong investment performance across the DB and DC investments.
-The group follows a strategy of in-house investment management where it is cost-effective to do so.
-For certain areas of investment, the company does not believe it is in the scheme's interests to build capabilities internally, and the current internal versus external mix represents our assessment of the appropriate balance at this time.
+The board continues to focus on maintaining sustained strong investment performance across the defined benefit (DB) and defined contribution (DC) investments.
+The group follows a strategy of in-house investment management where it is appropriate and costeffective to do so.
+For certain areas of investment, the group does not believe it is in the scheme's interests to build capabilities internally.
+Sourcing decisions are reviewed periodically.

-Principal risks and uncertainties and key performance indicators
+Principal risks and uncertainties and key performance indicators (KPIs)

 The board's approach to risk management within the group is set out in its risk management framework which defines the board's risk appetite, the types of risks the group is exposed to and the related risk governance arrangements.
+The aim of the framework is to ensure that risks are effectively identified, monitored, reported and managed across the business.
+Further information about the wider context of the USS risk management framework can be found in the Annual Report and Accounts for the scheme published on the website (uss.co.uk).

 Risks that could impact on the delivery of business objectives, and the internal control systems that support them, are documented and assessed against risk appetite.
 Where a risk is found to be at a level greater than the acceptable risk appetite, appropriate remedial actions are developed, implemented and tracked to resolution.
-This strategic report analyses those risks relevant to the group's performance as a trustee company and investment management subsidiary that generate neither a profit nor a loss.
+This strategic report analyses those risks relevant to the group's performance as a trustee company with an investment management subsidiary that generate neither a profit nor a loss.

 There are a number of potential risks and uncertainties that could impact the group's long-term performance.
-The board assesses these risks and uncertainties and takes appropriate action to mitigate where necessary.
-As noted above, the trustee is regulated by the Pensions Regulator and is also authorised and supervised under the Master Trust regime by the Pensions Regulator.
-The subsidiary company, USS Investment Management Limited, is regulated by the Financial Conduct Authority (FCA).
+The board assesses these risks and uncertainties and takes appropriate mitigating action where necessary.
+As noted above, the trustee is regulated by the Pensions Regulator and is also authorised and supervised under the Master Trust regime by the Pensions

+Regulator.
+USSL's subsidiary company, USSIM, is regulated by the Financial Conduct Authority (FCA).
 The board, together with a dedicated team, regularly assesses regulatory developments and ensures compliance with those applicable.